linw0724-linnet/gcp-setup/install_git/README.md

 ```
 -----
 # Conclusion
-Git is now set up on your virtual machine and you are ready to pull files from Github
+Git is now set up on your VM on GCP and you are ready to pull files from Github